-Not having a SDS binder, keeping mixed color in correctly labeled cans, failing to train, or properly document training, your shop is in violation of 1910.1200.
+Not having a SDS binder, keeping mixed color in correctly labeled cans, failing to train, or properly document training.
+If this is the case, your shop is in violation of 1910.1200.

-Their top concern is your employees are safely protected from harmful dusts, fogs, fumes, mists, gases, smokes, sprays or vapors.
-And it seems pretty clear that spraying automotive paints falls into these regulated areas.
-The standard requires that the shop has a written respirator program and that employees be given fitting instructions.
+A top concern is that your employees are safely protected from harmful dusts, fogs, fumes, mists, gases, smokes, sprays or vapors.
+As well, it seems pretty clear that spraying automotive paints falls into these regulated areas.
+The shop must have a written respirator program and that employees be given fitting instructions.
 Often, your paint jobber can provide a training and fit testing session that will meet these requirements.
 And remember, the government wants to see all your plans in writing, including who was trained and when.
 If you can’t produce these training records, you’re still in violation of this standard.

 Most of the primers, solvents and paints used in auto body are flammable liquids.
-OSHA will cite your facility if your shop isn’t handling, storing, venting, and using these products in compliance with the standards.
-Since virtually every paint product in the shop has the ability to form an ignitable mixture with air, the key to preventing a catastrophe is to remove every source of ignition.
-When those pesky electrical and fire inspectors are giving you grief about hard wiring the machinery and using explosion-proof motors in risky atmospheres, they’re just trying to keep any spark from igniting what’s clearly an ignitable mix.
+OSHA will cite your facility if your shop isn’t handling, storing, venting, and using products in compliance with the standards.
+Virtually every paint product in the shop has the ability to form an ignitable mixture with air.
+Thus the key to preventing a catastrophe is to remove every source of ignition.
+When electrical and fire inspectors are giving you grief about hard wiring the machinery and using explosion-proof motors in risky atmospheres, they’re just trying to keep any spark from igniting what’s clearly an ignitable mix.
 (And, keep in mind that all the expensive wiring in the world won’t help if the painters are regularly lighting matches in the paint room!)

 What’s the most likely catastrophe of any kind to strike your body shop?
 Fire!
 Consider that your local schools have a fire drill every few months so your 5-year-old neighbor kid knows exactly what to do and where to go when the alarm sounds.
 But, in a typical body shop, no one has ever said a word about what to do when a fire starts.
 Yet your shop is a lot more likely to catch fire than the grade school is – that solvent-soaked masking paper will burn just great when the sparks from the plasma cutter fly into it